ssrid111/SER531---Global-Development-Indicators-Knowledge-Graph/README.md

 ## Note

 This implementation provides everything **except the ontology**.
 You can plug in your own ontology later and everything will work seamlessly.

+## Changes made to the overall design after Deliverable 2 submission

+- We introduced observation pattern to the ontology to handle multi-literal values
+- Changed the application development phase of the implementation plan